[VIDEO] Sulfites in Wine: Often Misunderstood Wine Component

 Since wine is an alcoholic beverage, you should keep in mind that enjoying means being careful about the volume.
 Croatian winemaker Andro Tomić for the Hvar based Tomić winery says, “that the wine should be drank on hours, not liters”.
 Experiencing wines has nothing to do with how many bottles you tried, but what you felt.

 Food is a great companion to wine and generally, it reduces the absorption of alcohol into the body, so enjoy your wine with food, or at least not on an empty stomach.

-For the end check out our new Video about this topic ;)
+Last & Best, check out our newest Video about this topic ;)

 And if you want to check out more interesting Wine videos, follow the link to our youtube channel!

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!